RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

    #.
 Does it look like most of the bars are between 4 and 6.6 on your histogram?
 It should.
    #.
 Try editing the details of the histogram to look at the distribution in other columns.

 #.
-Because we are exploring it might also wonder "which country has the largest Economy.GDP or which country scores the highest on Family?
-Or generosity?
+Because we are exploring you might also wonder "which country has the largest Economy.GDP or which country scores the highest on Family?
+Or Generosity?
 This is a great question to ask, learning about minimum and maximum values can definitely lead you in interesting directions.
 It is also a great chance to learn a couple of other really powerful functions.
 Let's explore the question, what country has the highest score in the Generosity column?

    #.
 Start by finding the maximum value in the generosity column, putting the result in cell J146.